wp-plugins/tweetluv/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. That's it!

+== Screenshots ==

+1. The default form is really simple.
+2. Your commenter simply enters their Twitter username ...
+3. and their e-mail address.
+That's it.
+From then on, their info will be pulled automatically, and they won't need to do anything.
+It's a set-it-and-forget-it kind of thing.

 == Frequently Asked Questions ==

 = Does this affect my blog's database? =